Rootjang92/blog-article-1/README.md

 ```

 ## Step 6 Integrate redux and react
-It's helpful to separate containers for fetching data from components for rendering the fetched data .
+It's helpful to [separate](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) containers for fetching data from components for rendering the fetched data .
-So the last major step is to create a `UserListContainer` to fetch users and pass the result on to the
+So the last major step is to create a `UserListContainer` to fetch users and pass the result on to the `UsersList` component.

-`UsersList` component.
+We'll import the `UserListContainer` instead of the default export which is the

-We'll import the UserListContainer instead of the default export which is just the
+`UserListContainer` wrapped with redux.
+We'll also mock out our `fetchUsers`
-UserListContainer wrapped with redux.
-Our example tests will define expected behavior for
+function since we don't want to actually test the endpoint.

-two scenarios.
-We'll also mock out our `fetchUsers` function since we don't want to actually test the endpoint.
+Our example tests will define expected behavior for two scenarios.
 - When users were successfully fetched and passed on to the `UserList` component
 - When the users array is empty